 1.1 Hardware and Configuration

 The Marginalia Search Engine is designed to be run on a single server.
-The server should have at least 16GB of RAM, and at least 4 cores.
+The server should be an x86-64 machine, have at least 16GB of RAM, and at least 4 cores.
 It is designed to run on physical hardware, and will likely be very expensive to run in the cloud.

 Overall the system is designed to be run on a single server, but it is possible to run the index nodes on separate servers.
 This will likely require a bit of configuration, and is not recommended for most users.